 To join MCA-I go to our international website: www.mca-i.org

 Chapter Officers and Board Members serve 1 year terms and may be re-elected as members see fit.
 Elections are usually in June of each year.

-John is the President and Executive Producer of Twin Oaks Communications.
+John is a past chapter president and the Executive Producer of Twin Oaks Communications.
 A producer, director, writer and media consultant for over 25 years, he works in all media.
 Twin Oaks serves businesses’ needs with everything from newsletters and video press releases to web-based marketing and sales support communications, for companies large and small.
 The company also serves as developer of television programming for syndication, cable and the internet.

 Member at Large: Anne Ganguzza / Membership